Community grieves two Berkeley High grads killed in fatal crash

 “She was very generous with her love.
 She was someone that I know that I could call at any time of day that she would be there, regardless of where I was,” Taylor said.

-Lewis died with her long-time boyfriend Ross Schultz, a sophomore at Cal Poly Pomona who played soccer in Berkeley since childhood, including on NCS Championship soccer teams at Berkeley High.
+Lewis died with her long-time boyfriend, Ross Schultz, a sophomore at Cal Poly Pomona who had played soccer in Berkeley since childhood, including on NCS Championship soccer teams at Berkeley High.

-Friends and teachers described Schultz as kind, intelligent, and joyous, always donning a characteristic, infectious smile and making others laugh.
+Friends, teachers, and coaches described Schultz as kind, intelligent, and joyous, always donning a characteristic, infectious smile and making others laugh.
+He was a loyal friend and boyfriend, and a soccer player committed to improving his game.

 “Ross loved his friends and he loved his family.
 And boy, did Ross love Dixie, who died with him,” the Schultz family said in a statement to Berkeleyside.
 The couple had been together since Lewis’s sophomore year of high school.